What is powder coating?

 Before the desired powder coat color is applied to the frame, a thin layer of primer base coat is sprayed onto the frame.

-How does the powder stick to the frame?
+How does the powder adhere to the frame?

 The frame is negatively charged by a ground wire that comes from the powder coating gun.
 Then as the powder passes through the gun it is positively charged, causing the powder to adhere to the frame.